 The series “Monuments” reflects a relationship between technological evolution and climate change.
 Collecting images of glaciers taken in the early 20th century, Douglas Mandry transferred them onto actual pieces of geotextile, which have themselves been brought down from the Alps after a season on the ice.
 Through the antique process of lithography, a double-exposure phenomenon occurs: the images, fading memories of golden age in Switzerland‘s tourism, become a part of the today’s technological attempts to preserve the past which no longer exists.

 Meanwhile, Douglas Mandry travelled deep into the Swiss Alps, collecting pieces of ice protected by man-made geotextile fabrics.
 The blocks of ice are inserted in a self made large format camera containing photo sensitive color paper.
 Using specific aperture shutters pierced in the wooden camera, the light is conducted through the ice directly onto the paper.
 As an outcome, a trace of the melting ice left on the paper is developed in a dark room sometimes several days later.
 Thereby the process of disappearance is recorded photographically.

 Douglas Mandry (*1989, CH) is an artist who lives and works in Zurich.
-He received a Bachelors in both Visual Communication and Photography from the University of Art and Design ECAL in Lausanne.
-Since graduating Mandry has been nominated for numerous awards, including the Paul Huf Award, the Swiss Federal Design Award and was shortlisted for Prix Voies-Off.
+He gained a Bachelors in both Visual Communication and Photography from the University of Art and Design ECAL in Lausanne.
+Since graduating Mandry has been nominated for numerous awards including the Paul Huf Award, Swiss Federal Design Award and shortlisted for Prix Voies-Off.
 His work has been shown in international venues including Photo London and Unseen (solo exhibition in 2017).
-Bildhalle exhibited him a solo show in 2016 and in a solo show October 2018.
+Bildhalle gave him a solo show in 2016 and 2018, a next solo show is planned in February 2022.